-Clearing the Throat
+Clearing the throat

 Usually, this type of coughing is relatively infrequent, but coughing will increase with exposure to irritants such as smoke.

-Viruses and Bacteria
+Viruses and bacteria

 If additional symptoms develop, such as a fever, chest pains, headaches, drowsiness, or confusion, contact your doctor as soon as possible.

-Coughs can be treated in a variety of ways, depending on the cause of the cough.
-For most healthy adults, most treatments will involve self-care.
+A cough can be treated in a variety of ways, depending on the cause.
+For healthy adults, most treatments will involve self-care.

-- keep hydrated by drinking plenty of water
+- Keep hydrated by drinking plenty of water.

-- elevate your head with extra pillows when sleeping
+- Elevate your head with extra pillows when sleeping.

-- avoid irritations, including smoke and dust
+- Avoid irritants, including smoke and dust.

-In some cases, a severe cough may cause temporary complications such as;
+In some cases, a severe cough may cause temporary complications such as:

 - fractured ribs